fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 }
 ```

-Now we can check that a string is one of the accepted values, and the type predicate can be written like this:
+Now we can check that a string is one of the accepted values, and the type guard can be written like this:

 ```js
 const isWeather = (param: string): param is Weather => {